ProxiBlue/vagrant-docker/README.md

 * cd into the cloned folder: ```cd vagrant-docker```
 * cd into the ```machines``` folder: ```cd machines```
 * create a new folder.
 This will be the web root folder with your site code.
-* cd back to the base volder 'vagrabt-docker'.
+* cd back to the base folder 'vagrant-docker'.
 NOTE: for all vagrant commands, you need to be at this folder level.
 * bring up the virtual box : ```vagrant --name=<FOLDER NAME> up```

 You will now see the guest booting up.
 The initial boot may be the slowest as the docker host needs to be built.